Skip to main content

 Squamous cell carcinoma

-In the US, only about 1% to 2% of bladder cancers are squamous cell carcinomas.
+In the US, only about 3% to 5% of bladder cancers are squamous cell carcinomas (SCCs).
 Seen with a microscope, the cells look much like the flat cells that are found on the surface of the skin.

 Adenocarcinoma

-Only about 1% of bladder cancers are adenocarcinomas.
-These cancer cells start in gland-forming cells.
+Only about 1% to 2% of bladder cancers are adenocarcinomas.
+These cancers start in gland-forming cells.

 Small cell carcinoma

 Less than 1% of bladder cancers are small cell carcinomas.
-They start in nerve-like cells called neuroendocrine cells.
-These cancers often grow quickly and usually need to be treated with chemotherapy like that used for small cell carcinoma of the lung.
+These cancers start in nerve-like cells called neuroendocrine cells.
+These cancers often grow quickly and usually need to be treated with chemotherapy like that used for small cell lung cancer.

 Sarcoma

-Sarcomas start in the muscle cells of the bladder.
-They are very rare.
-More information can be found in Soft Tissue Sarcoma and Rhabdomyosarcoma.
+Sarcomas are cancers that start in connective tissues in the body.
+In the bladder, sarcomas can start in the muscle cells of the bladder, although these cancers are very rare.
+More information on sarcomas can be found in Soft Tissue Sarcoma and Rhabdomyosarcoma.

 Start and spread of bladder cancer